Creating the Modern Office

 If discussing the topic ‘creating the modern office’ five years ago, you might argue that creating the modern office meant creating a space that had the ability to be flexible, agile and suit business needs.
 A space that could accommodate expansion and contraction of numbers depending on market conditions.
 Modus Creative Director, Vidhi Sharma, argues that creating the modern office today, is still that to an extent but significantly more people led.
 Read on to hear Vidhi’s thoughts on creating the modern office.

-As much as the pandemic was difficult and brought on some challenges, it also gave us a chance to revaluate and think, to understand us as individuals and what makes us unique.
+As much as the pandemic was difficult and brought on some challenges, it also gave us a chance to reevaluate and think, to understand us as individuals and what makes us unique.
 The information and awareness available today on neurodiversity feels like a moment of enlightenment for the industry.
 It is hard to believe that we have been designing offices for so long not knowing much about this topic.

-As individuals we are extremely diverse, if we have been able to accept and understand over many years that we are a multicultural world, coming from different counties, speaking different languages, and eating different food, why is it such a struggle to understand that out brains are also different.
+As individuals we are extremely diverse, if we have been able to accept and understand over many years that we are a multicultural world, coming from different countries, speaking different languages, and eating different food, why is it such a struggle to understand that our brains are also different.
 The number of ways a human brain can be wired is infinite, therefore why shouldn’t we have infinite working opportunities or a landscape of opportunities that are tailorable to suit our needs.

 The importance of zoning